-If you were not yet eligible to begin receiving Normal or Early Retirement Benefits, your spouse will receive a Benefit beginning on the earliest date you would have been eligible to begin receiving Normal or Early Retirement Benefits if you had survived that will continue for the rest of your spouse's life.
-The amount of the benefit will be determined as though you had retired that day under the Qualified Joint and 50% Survivor form.
+If you were not yet eligible to begin receiving Normal or Early Retirement Benefits, your spouse will receive a Benefit as of the first day of the month immediately following the month of your death unless your spouse elects a later date and the benefit will continue for the rest of your spouse's life.
+The amount of the benefit will be determined as though you had retired at age 62 under the Qualified Joint and 50% Survivor form.